First Nations On-Reserve Housing Program

 First Nations that receive annual housing funding allocations through ISC's 1996 On-Reserve Housing Policy do not need to apply.

-To apply to the B.C.
-Housing Support Program, please contact the ISC British Columbia regional office at 1-800-567-9604 or 604-775-5100 and ask to speak to the Housing Officer assigned to your community.
+To apply to the BC Housing Support Program, please contact the ISC British Columbia regional office at 1-800-567-9604 or 604-775-5100 and ask to speak to the housing officer assigned to your community.
 They will provide you with the appropriate application templates and answer any questions you may have about this program.

 On-Reserve Housing Policy